-Whole Foods Co-op aims to create a healthy community by supporting a robust, local, sustainable food system.
-Our new Grow Local Food Fund provides funding for projects that strengthen the local farming and food producer community.
+The Grow Local Food Fund is a grant program funded by Whole Foods Co-op shoppers, that provides funding for projects that strengthen the local farming and food producer community.
 This includes farmers, bakers, cheesemakers and more.

 - Any type of project that helps a farm or food producer scale its offerings.

-- Improvements to packing sheds and other facilities/purchases that increase productivity or efficiency.
+- Improvements to facilities or purchases that increase productivity or efficiency.

 - 501c3 non-profit organizations are excluded from applying but encouraged to apply for our Non-Profit Support Program.